 Procedure:

-Collect the necessary materials:
+Collection of the Necessary Materials

 Extract 22 samples.
-Samples (leaves, dirt, fungi, bark, tissue), usually frozen, freeze-dried, crushed, and homogenized prior to extraction, are extracted in groups to maximize efficiency.
+Samples (in this case, sediment) are frozen, freeze-dried, crushed, and homogenized prior to extraction, and extracted in groups to maximize efficiency.

-Depending on the size of the sample, use vials with volumes ranging from 4-60 mL.
-For this experiment, use borosilicate glass vials (40 mL) and solvent safe caps.
+Depending on the size of the sample, use collection vials with volumes of 40 or 60 ml.
+For this experiment, borosilicate glass vials (40 ml) and solvent safe caps are used.
 Combust vials, borosilicate glass pipettes, and weighing tins at 550 °C for 6 hr prior to ensure removal of possible organic contaminants.

-Dichloromethane and methanol are common in most organic geochemistry laboratories.
-Use them individually to rinse lab tools and glassware before use.
-A mixture of dichloromethane (DCM) to methanol (MeOH; 9:1) is used in many labs to efficiently extract biomarkers with a wide range of polarities.
+Dichloromethane (DCM) and methanol are common in most organic geochemistry laboratories.
+Use them individually (methanol first, followed by DCM) to rinse lab tools and glassware before use.
+A mixture of dichloromethane to methanol (MeOH; 9:1) is used in many labs to efficiently extract biomarkers with a wide range of polarities.
 Solvents should be free of organic contaminants.

-Obtain an Accelerated Solvent Extractor (Thermo Scientific Dionex) to use for this experiment.
+Obtain an Accelerated Solvent Extractor to use for this experiment.

-Preparation of sample cells.
+Preparation of Sample Cells

 Assemble a sample cell for each sample to be extracted, plus one blank.